Compassionate Veterans Home Care Services

 Comprehensive, long-term in-home care services coordinated by an interdisciplinary medical team, providing veterans with primary care in the comfort of their homes.

 Many of our veteran clients receive care through the VA’s Homemaker and Home Health Aide Care program.
-This program is part of VA health benefits and provides non-medical assistance in the home to help veterans remain safe and independent.
+This program is part of VA health benefits and provides non-medical assistance in the home to help Veterans remain safe and independent.
 Services typically include help with bathing, dressing, grooming, meal preparation, light housekeeping, and other daily activities.

 As an accredited VA community care provider, Options Home Care can be paid directly by the VA to provide approved home care services.

-To qualify for in-home VA health care benefits, veterans must:
+To qualify for in-home VA health care benefits, Veterans must:

 • Be registered for VA health benefits